alex-karpenko/cron-lite/README.md

 <a href="https://github.com/alex-karpenko/cron-lite/blob/HEAD/LICENSE" rel="nofollow"><img src="https://img.shields.io/github/license/alex-karpenko/cron-lite" alt="License"></a>
 </p>

-This is a tiny crate, intended to:
+This tiny crate is intended to:

 - parse almost all kinds of popular cron schedule formats;
 - generate series of timestamps according to the schedule.